 Join us early to pick up your name badge.
 No ticket needed, we have you on the list!

-The stickers are just a little way to help you break the ice, as Intranet Now is all about conversation and connection.
 Even if you don’t leave with a new friend, you’re certain to meet people with similar responsibilities to you.
 Not something you can always say, considering the diverse skillsets within the digital crowd.

 The venue is dissected by the old Roman wall of London, so take a selfie with a genuinely historic backdrop, before swanning around our exhibitor stands with a hot beverage.